Schlumpf7/scrcpy-launcher-matrix-/README.md

 When running the add-on you will have to enter the local IP address of your Android device.
 To close scrcpy and return to Kodi, press <kbd>MOD</kbd>+Q.
 The default shortcut modifier <kbd>MOD</kbd> is (left) <kbd>Alt</kbd> or (left) <kbd>Super</kbd>.

+# To-Do:
+- newer scrcpy version (at the time reading v1.25-1 from debian)